leakyrelu/caarlos0.github.com/_posts/2017-04-28-k8s-sandbox-costs.md

 most of our sandbox environment is running on a Kubernetes cluster on AWS.

-We created the clusters with [Kops] (which is great by the way), but we soon realize that the sandbox cluster was too expensive for our needs.
+We created the clusters with [Kops] (which is great by the way), but we soon realized that the sandbox cluster was too expensive for our needs.

 In this article I'll describe the strategies we used to decrease our sandbox cluster costs by ~70%.